Spiritual Preparation for the High Holy Days 2022/5783

 How do I register & pay?

-Register to submit your desired payment.
+Register and then submit your sliding-scale payment.

 Read what others have said about Rabbi Jill’s classes: